olton/mina-node-monitor/README.md

 **Mina Monitor** is an extended graphical version of the` mina client status` command with additional indicators.
 This is a `client-server` application for visual monitoring of the validator node and alerts when the node has a problem.

+## Donate a project
+You can support project.
+You can donate main to address:
+> B62qqQjC8zaU8XXaeqb9rZXFSX9x12mCgjrdCQuJbXuxU2KUPFcH7aY

 ## Key Features

 **Monitor Client:**